-Discipline: Up to 10-day suspension and possible recommendation for long term suspension or placement to an alternative educational setting
+Discipline: Up to 10-day suspension and possible recommendation for long term suspension

-First offense - For a first offense violation of Rule 17, the student and parent may be permitted to enroll in the Saving All Families Through Education (SAFTE) Program in lieu of recommendation for long term suspension and/or placement to an alternative educational setting.
-Enrollment in SAFTE will result in the student serving a short term suspension with the long-term suspension and/or placement in an alternative education setting being held in abeyance pending the completion of the SAFTE Program.
+First offense - The student and parent may enroll in the Saving All Families Through Education (SAFTE) Program in lieu of the recommended discipline.
 If the student and parent do not successfully enroll in and complete the SAFTE Program for the first offense, the student will be reassigned to an alternative educational setting.

+For additional offenses the student may be suspended and re-assigned to an alternative setting.
+Any student who possesses, distributes, sells or has the intent to sell, or conspires to distribute any drug, alcohol, or counterfeit drugs will receive 1-10-day OSS and possible re-assignment to an alternative school or possible recommendation for long-term suspension.
+Students who violate this rule with any drug, alcohol or counterfeit drug may be disciplined with out of school suspension, SAFTE Program and/or placed in an alternative educational setting.
 If the student is already placed in an alternative educational setting, his/her new alternative setting will be web-based with an off campus setting or the possible reduction in the student's schedule.